 The trek takes place a two- to three-day walk below Lukla, where the regular trek in the Everest region usually begins.
 We have chosen a route that brings trekkers through villages and areas where next to no trekkers have been through.
 Due to the very reason that no outsiders visit these areas, the trails are narrow and involves ‘technical’ trekking.
 This trek is suitable for the more accomplished/avid hikers.

 The idea is to bring travelers off the beaten path to show ‘Real Nepal,’ its culture, and a pristine environment untouched by the tourism industry.
-Rai ethnic clan of Nepal mostly populates this area.
+The Rai ethnic clan of Nepal mostly populates this area.
 Their matrimonial practice is unique.
 When both the bride and the groom are to be along with their families, they agree on the partnership and get engaged.
 Upon engagement, they start living together.
 It could be years or even decades before their marriage’s final solemnization takes place due to financial constraints.

 Both the bride and groom’s families face a massive financial burden to conduct such marriage ceremonies.
 They have to slaughter pigs and chickens and provide a free flow of alcoholic beverages several days before and after the actual service.

 This wedding ceremony’s date has to be set by their Shaman, who looks for auspicious signs.
 This unique program includes a trek to see mountains along the trail with a cultural immersion by witnessing a Rai ethnic group’s wedding.
 We were the first and so far only trekking company to have brought foreigners to these villages.

 This package has been designed to get to see the real Nepal and experience a once-in-a-lifetime cultural event.
-It is also a great photographic opportunity, meeting people who are not in a touristic part of Nepal.
+It is also a great photographic opportunity, meeting people who are not in a tourist part of Nepal.

 Part of the proceeds from this trip will go towards helping both families’ wedding expenses.
 It is estimated that between 100 – 200 relatives and villagers will attend this wedding event on each side of the families – which is a substantial financial burden.